Jussie Smollett Blames ‘Untreated Drug Problem’ For Staging Attack, Per ‘Page Six’

 He has now been charged with filing a false report, and could face up to three years in prison if he’s found guilty on the charges.
 Smollett has also been removed from Empire in upcoming episodes of the show, and there is talk that he could be replaced.

 The attack came after a threatening letter was addressed to Smollett on the set of Empire, which is also speculated to have been sent by Smollett to himself to draw attention.
-After the letter failed to get hit the news the way he wanted, he decided instead to stage the attack on himself with the help of the Osundairo brothers.
+After the letter failed to hit the news the way he wanted, he decided instead to stage the attack on himself with the help of the Osundairo brothers.